tomlurge/visionion/README.md

 ### JSON schema
 The above has been transformed into a JSON [schema](doc/schema.json).

 The purpose of the schema is twofold: combined with a [validator](https://github.com/garycourt/JSV) it can provide some control over what data get's inserted into the database.
-Since MongoDB doesn't perform any consistency checks this can be useful to detect if somethings goes wrong.
+Since MongoDB doesn't perform any consistency checks this can be useful to detect if something goes wrong.
 More importantly the validator can spot data that's not handled by the schema and trigger the addition of an appropriate (probably rather generic) query interface to the visualization GUI.

 If the outline above and the schema get out of sync, the *outline is authorative*.